groff - front end to the GNU roff document formatting

 preprocessor.
 No mechanism is provided for passing arguments to

-because most refer
+refer because most refer options have equivalent

 language elements that can be specified within the document.